namitdeb739/tp/docs/UserGuide.md

 ### Toggling between active and archive list: `togglearchive`

-Changes the current list to either the active list or the list of archived tenants.
+Changes the current list to either the displayed active list or the displayed archive list.

 Format: